abpframework/abp/docs/en/UI/Angular/List-Service.md

 </ngx-datatable>
 ```

-> We donot recommend using NGXS store for CRUD pages, unless your application needs to share list information between components or use it later on in another page.
+> We do not recommend using NGXS store for CRUD pages, unless your application needs to share list information between components or use it later on in another page.

 ## How to Refresh Table on Create/Update/Delete